 Upgrade legacy equipment

 Older desktops and servers are often less energy-efficient than modern equipment.
-Upgrading to newer desktops with low-power CPUs – such as those in the Intel Core i3 or AMD Ryzen series – can reduce power consumption substantially.
+Upgrading to newer desktops with low-power CPUs – such as those in the Intel Core i3 or AMD Ryzen series – can reduce power consumption substantially (it is important to evaluate power vs performance in all cases!).
 For example, an older desktop with a standard CPU might consume around 150 watts, while a newer, energy-efficient model can use as little as 50-65 watts under similar loads.
 Multiply this by multiple desktops in your office, and the energy savings quickly add up.

 Newer, energy-efficient CPUs can reduce power usage by up to 60%, helping businesses lower both energy costs and their carbon footprint.”